Charlie's Sneaker FAQ and Glossary - W

 - Setting the washed sneakers outside on a sunny day for solar bleaching.

-I had a co-worker who used to throw his dirty leather Nike basketball high-tops in the washer.
+I had a former co-worker who used to throw his dirty leather Nike basketball high-tops in the washer.
 This practice is NOT recommended by Nike.
 However, I will admit that they did look

 better after the treatment than before!